 The Department of Agriculture, Fisheries and Forestry must assess the biosecurity risk of goods that have been exported from Australia but are now returning to Australia.
 This assessment must happen before goods are brought back into Australia.
 The department needs to verify that the product is of Australian origin and whether it’s likely to contain or have been contaminated with a disease or pest that may compromise Australia's highly favourable animal, plant and human health status.
 Returning Australian goods are conditionally non-prohibited goods under the Biosecurity Act 2015, and will be subject to conditions if they are approved to be brought back into Australia.

 The department understands that products that have been exported from Australia may have to be returned at short notice.
 To expedite the assessment process, applications for an import permit for returning Australian products must be accompanied by the following information:

 The department’s export health certificate

-- A copy of the export certificate issued by the Department of Agriculture, Water and the Environment for the specific consignment.
+- A copy of the export certificate issued by the Department of Agriculture, Fisheries and Forestry for the specific consignment.

 - Bills of Lading for outgoing and return journey.

 The form in which the product is returning

 - container seals are intact (container unopened)

 - container seals broken but product (e.g. meat) intact in original container

 - container seals broken and product (e.g. meat) samples withdrawn